 Rhubarb leaves are also good against aphids, but DO NOT use on plants you intend to consume!
 Also DO NOT use if you have a dog, which might lick the plant.
 Boil 8 liters of water and add 1 kilo of rhubarb leaves.
 Let stand for at least 24 hours then filter as with stinging nettles.
 Why the caution?
 The effective compound in rhubarb leaves is oxalic acid.
 It’s also found in spinach, cocoa and tea.
 We can consume and metabolise small quantities, but in larger doses it is poisonous.
-Use a mild solution of rhubarb leaf fluid of between 2.5% (1 part solution to 39 parts water) to 3.3% (1 part rhubarb leaf fluid to 32 parts water).
+Use a mild solution of rhubarb leaf fluid between 2.5% (1 part solution to 39 parts water) to 3.3% (1 part rhubarb leaf fluid to 32 parts water).

-Essential oils derived from plants are also effective insecticides: rosemary, eucalyptus, cloves, thyme, mints, lavender, rose, patchouli, geranium, sandalwood, and lemongrass are all good sources.
+Essential oils derived from plants are also effective insecticides: rosemary, eucalyptus, cloves, thyme, mints, lavender, rose, patchouli, geranium, sandalwood, and lemongrass are all good natural pesticides.
 They exhibit rapid neurotoxic action against some pests while generally having low toxicity to mammals, birds and fish.
 These compounds are generally short-lived and thus not used in commercial pest control, but they can be quite effective for use in a garden with topical application on a daily basis.

 Unleash the Larvae!